-The financial assets at fair value through Other Comprehensive Income of €166.3 million (2021: €140.2 million) represent the direct investment in Euroclear S.A./

-N.V.
-For additional information on this investment, reference is made to Note 20 of the Consolidated Financial Statements includes the issue costs linked to the revolving credit facility.
+The financial assets at fair value through Other Comprehensive Income of €166.3 million (2021: €140.2 million) represent the direct investment in Euroclear S.A./N.V.
+For additional information on this investment, reference is made to Note 20 of the Consolidated Financial Statements.